-The National Council of Air and Stream Improvement (NCASI) is requesting \$8,000 to evaluate a robust survey technique for monitoring red tree voles, an Oregon Conservation Strategy species.
+The National Council of Air and Stream Improvement (NCASI) requested \$8,000 to evaluate a survey technique for monitoring red tree voles, an Oregon Conservation Strategy species.
 Their red tree vole research is employing a new but untested method for surveying old growth canopies.
-They feel this method, the 'vertical climb-plot survey', improves upon previous methods of red tree vole surveying and they anticipate that it reduces sampling bias.
-Although this method theoretically results in increased detectability, they believe a directed investigation is necessary to assess the efficacy and to compare other survey methods
+NCASI believes this method, the 'vertical climb- plot survey', improves upon previous methods of red tree vole surveying and they anticipate that it reduces sampling bias.
+Although this method theoretically results in increased detectability, they believe a directed investigation is necessary to assess the efficacy and to compare other survey methods.
+A motion was made and seconded to approve this request and passed with non-unanimous voice vote.